aliahunbaev/playfighter/content/posts/day-2.md

 the man who wastes a single hour has not yet discovered the value of life.

-at the age of 18, i can tell you a few acitons that, when included in my day, creates a great day, which then compounds into a great life
+at the age of 18, i can tell you a few actions that, when included in my day, creates a great day, which then compounds into a great life

 - writing
 - training